Resources, videos and activities to boost your child’s communication and language at home.

 How to Support your Child’s Selective Mutism

-Would you like to find out more about selective mutism?
+Find out more about selective mutism

 This video from the NHS gives an introduction to selective mutism, including how to recognise it, why it can occur and strategies to use.